dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Database Services/Azure Cosmos DB/Service-side Features.md

 #### Change Feed
 React to changes that occur in the Cosmos DB engine using server-side code
-Allows to be notified for any insert and update operations
+Allows to be notified for any insert and update operations (Delete not supported)

 Reading data from database will consume throughput
 Not supported for Azure Table API